pkoryzna/meshtastic-ui-why-m2/README.md

 - Would be nice to automatically flash C6 so users have to flash only th P4, like BadgeVMS does.

+- Display backlight is (ab)using the status LED functionality of FW running on the C6.
+  Blink for OK makes the backlight turn off for a split second.
+  Would be good to make that independent - GPIO control over custom protobuf messages?

+- WiFi is untested.

 ### Extra keybindings for badge "function" keys
 |Key|Alternate key|Function|
 |---|---|---|